 Keep on adding layers of flavour.
 First you season and marinate the meat or poultry.
 Then flavour stock by adding aromatics like carrots, onions, green onions, garlic and celery as well as herbs like parsley and thyme and spices like black pepper, allspice and whole chillies.
 I also season with salt.
 Bring meat and vegetables to a slow boil and keep skimming the top to get rid of the impurities for a nice clear broth.
 Once the stock is cooked, strain and add the rest of your ingredients.
 Taste then adjust salt if needed or add a few stalks of green onion or thyme.
 Simmer slowly to reduce the liquid a bit to concentrate the flavours.
 Before shutting off the stove, taste again and make any final adjustments needed.
 What happens next is a critical and often overlooked step to guarantee pot-stirring success.

 Let it rest.
 As hungry and tempted as you may be and as desperate as the smells coming from the kitchen make your family, always try to let soup rest for at least 30 minutes and preferably for at least an hour.
 In fact a little known secret is that soup is often even more delicious the next day.
 This is because all those scrumptious layers of flavour get to sit and meld with each other into pitch perfect palate harmony.
 So if you want to serve soup for dinner, make it around lunchtime and go do something nice for yourself.
 By the time you get hungry, your dinner will be ready and waiting for you to simply warm it up on the stove.

 Follow these rules and your soups will be the talk of the town this winter- I promise.
 The evenings are so cold, that you really have nothing to lose.
 I dare say it- grab your stockpot and lets throw down some mouth-watering soup before the cool weather ends!

-Here are some of our great soup recipes over the four years we have been blogging:
+Here are some of our great soup recipes over the 10 years I have been blogging: